shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - 80 = HTTP – access unsecured websites
     - 443 = HTTPS – access secured websites
     - 3389 = RDP (Remote Desktop Protocol) – log into a Windows instance
+    - The /32 denotes one IP address and the /0 refers to the entire network.
+    - Use Signed Cookies to control who can access the private files in your CloudFront distribution by modifying your application to determine whether a user should have access to your content.
+For members, send the required Set-Cookie headers to the viewer which will unlock the content only to them.

 37. **Overall, try to avoid using Elastic IP**:
     - They often reflect poor architectural decisions, Instead, use a random public IP and register a DNS name to it